jamesraymusic/jamesraymusic.github.io/lyrics/without-a-song.md

 # Lyrics - Without A Song

-Without a song, the day will never end
+Without a song, the day would never end
-Without a song, The road will never been
+Without a song, The road would never been
-When things go wrong, and many got a friend
-Without a song
+When things go wrong, a man ain't got no friend Without a song

 [Chorus]